jaywhj/mkdocs-materialx/docs/setup/setting-up-navigation.md

 ```

 The resulting page is parsed and injected and all event handlers and components
-are rebound automatically, i.e., __Material for MkDocs now behaves like a Single
+are rebound automatically, i.e., __MaterialX for MkDocs now behaves like a Single
 Page Application__.
 Now, the search index survives navigation, which is
 especially useful for large documentation sites.